spolisar/Fitness/pages/Superfunctional Training 1.0.md

-title:: Superfunctional Training 1.0 tags:: bioneer, Adam Sinicki, functional, books
+title:: Superfunctional Training 1.0 tags:: bioneer, Adam Sinicki, functional

 - Superfunctional Training
 	- Training to be able to do things that you don't need to be able to do